 1. Corn Oil: Highly processed; may contain trans fats; in most cases GMO.
 Corn oil is high in omega-6 fatty acids that cause inflamation plus an imbalance in omega-6 to omega-3 ratios.

 2. Soybean Oil: usually genetically modified (GMO) and heavily processed.
-Also Rich in omega-6 fatty acids that is also associated with potential disruptions in hormone balance due to phytoestrogens.
+It is also rich in omega-6 fatty acids, which can disrupt hormone balance due to phytoestrogens.

 3. Sunflower Oil: Highly refined and stripped of beneficial nutrients.
 Also contains a high amount of omega-6 fatty acids.
 Due to its instability at high temperatures, it can lead to oxidative stress

-4. Cottonseed Oil: Usually hydrogenated and may contain gossypol that is a toxin that may affect fertility.
+4. Cottonseed Oil: Manufacturers usually hydrogenate it, and it may contain gossypol, a toxin that can affect fertility.
 Also high in omega-6 fatty acids and more than often contains residues of pesticides used in cotton farming.

 5. Canola Oil (Rapeseed Oil): Usually genetically modified (GMO) which results in the presence of trans fats in most cases.
 While it may ne lower in omega-6, it still can contribute to an imbalance in the omega-6 to omega-3 ratio.
 Plus the refining process may strip away beneficial nutrients.

-Hydrogenated oils are often used in food processing because they help extend shelf life and enhance the texture of foods.
+Food processors often use hydrogenated oils because they extend shelf life and enhance the texture of foods.

-Margarine: When margarine was introduced, it was marketed as a healthy alternative to butter…unfortunately margarine may be the worse substitute for butter.
+When manufacturers introduced margarine, they marketed it as a healthy alternative to butter.
+Unfortunately, margarine may be a worse substitute for butter.
 In addition to trans fats, margarine also contains:

-1. High Levels of Processed Fats: Margarine is made from vegetable oils that are chemically processed.
+1. High Levels of Processed Fats: Manufacturers make margarine from vegetable oils that undergo chemical processing.
 These oils are often high in omega-6 fatty acids but low in omega-3 fatty acids, which can contribute to inflammation when consumed in large amounts relative to omega-3s.

 2. Artificial Ingredients: To achieve a butter-like consistency and improve shelf life, margarines often contain additives, artificial flavors, and colorants, which may raise health concerns for some people.

-3. Impact on Heart Health: Some studies suggest that the consumption of certain types of margarine might be linked to a higher risk of heart disease compared to consuming butter or other sources of saturated fats.
+3. Impact on Heart Health: Some studies suggest that consuming certain types of margarine may increase the risk of heart disease compared to consuming butter or other sources of saturated fats.
 This is primarily due to the presence of trans fats in some margarines, although many brands have started to reformulate their products to remove these fats.

 Reasons for Potential Harm: